MRLintern/Computer-Vision_Rock-Paper-Scissors/README.md

 2. `TensorFlow`
 3. `Keres`

-# Running the Application: Model Verification Check
+# Model Verification Check
-Once you have a your .h5 file,the python script can be used to verify that the model builds sucessfully.
+Once you have a your .h5 file,`modelRunCheck.py` can be used to verify that the model builds sucessfully.

+# Rock Paper Scissors Base Code
+Run `RPS_Base_Code.py` to play against the computer; proof of concept